makerspace/makeradmin/README.md

 [...]
 ```

+### "Paying" with fake Stripe key
+You will not be able to go to the checkout unless you have a Stripe key in the .env-file.
+If this is set up, you can use [Stripe's fake cards](https://stripe.com/docs/testing#cards) for completing the purchase.

 ### Frontend js dev-server
 To run a webpack-dev-server inside a docker container (will node, npm
 and node_modules inside the image and mount js source files from local